Why might I need a crown?

 Once shaped, your dentist will take an impression of the prepared tooth, one of the opposite jaw and possibly another to mark the way you bite together.
 The impressions will be given to the technician, along with any other information they need to make the crown.

 Who makes the crown?

 The impressions and information about the shade of your teeth will be given to a dental technician who will be skilled in your bespoke crown.
 They will make models of your mouth and make the crown on these to be sure that the crown fits perfectly.

 No. When opting for a tooth-coloured crown, it will be matched as close as possible to your other teeth.
 During your tooth prepping appointment your Eyes & Smiles Southgate dentist will have recorded the shade(s) of teeth so that the final work comes back to you looking natural.

 Will need a temporary crown?

 A temporary crown, usually made in plastic at the prepping appointment at Eyes & Smiles N11 to get you through until the definitive one is ready.
 These temporaries can still look quite close to the intended colour.

 How long does the treatment take?

-You will need to have at least two visits: the first for the preparation, impression, shade taking and fitting the temporary crown, and the second to fit the permanent crown.
+You will need to have at least two visits: the first for the tooth reshaping along with impression and shade checking, and the second to fit the definitive crown.